neondatabase/website/content/docs/guides/branching-github-actions.md

     description: 'Use prisma or not'
     default: 'false'
   parent:
     description: 'The parent branch name or id or LSN or timestamp.
-By default the default branch is used'
+By default the primary branch is used'
   suspend_timeout:
     description: >
-      Duration of inactivity in seconds after which the compute is For more information, see [Auto-suspend configuration](https://neon.tech/docs/manage/endpoints#auto-suspend-configuration).
+      Duration of inactivity in seconds after which the compute endpoint is For more information, see [Auto-suspend configuration](https://neon.tech/docs/manage/endpoints#auto-suspend-configuration).
     default: '0'
   ssl: